OSUKED/Power-Station-Dictionary/docs/01-source-data.md

-# Exploring the Input Data
+# Downloading & Exploring the Input Data